nimakam/nimakam-notes/stable-coin/papers/v0.1/business-whitepaper.md

 For the greater market segment please see [market categorization](#market-categorization) breakdown, based on features and desired properties, for more information.

-If we focus on direct competition, the stable-coin market segment is what we should consider.
-Many stable-coin competitors exist as of this writing, ranging from centrally issued ones, to automated ones like DAI by MakerDAO.
+If we focus on direct competition, the stablecoin market segment is what we should consider.
+Many stablecoin competitors exist as of this writing, ranging from centrally issued ones, to automated ones like DAI by MakerDAO.
 We believe all of these competitors have positioned themselves with a lower level of optimizations around trust minimization, risk minimization, capital efficiency, and governance minimization, that significantly lowers their potential for long-term success.
 These other options, either depend on a centralized entity for issuance, or for governance, and often do not efficiently flow capital through the system.

 Below is a tabular representation of the product's extended competition, as represented by category leaders and notable examples: